 9) World Cup silver

 The talents Mamic fought tooth and nail to retain were laid bare to the watching world at Russia 2018.
 Croatia reached the final of the FIFA World Cup that year, ultimately coming up short to an Mbappe-inspired France.
 Kramaric played in every game, scoring a fine effort in the quarter-final victory over host nation Russia to help his countryman emulate Suker and the class of 1998, who finished third.
-To date he has made 48 appearances for the national team, producing 13 goals and four assists.
+By January 2022, he had 16 goals in 65 caps for his national team.

 10) Heart of go[a]ld

 An A-grade taker of chances, Kramaric also knows a thing or two about giving back.
-As well as his 50-plus career assists, he donated the boots he wore when he scored his first goal in the English Premier League for Leicester against Arsenal at the Emirates Stadium.
+As well as his 60-plus career assists, he donated the boots he wore when he scored his first goal in the English Premier League for Leicester against Arsenal at the Emirates Stadium.
 The signed kicks fetched £1,710 on eBay, with all proceeds going to charity.
-Imagine how much collectors would be willing to pay for the adidas X19.3's that handed Dortmund their second-heaviest home defeat in the Bundesliga, or the pair that outgunned the great Lewandowski - "the best striker in the world" in Kramaric's estimation - early in 2020/21...
+Imagine how much collectors would be willing to pay for the adidas X19.3's that handed Dortmund their second-heaviest home defeat in the Bundesliga.
+Or the pair that outgunned the great Robert Lewandowski - "the best striker in the world" in Kramaric's estimation - early in 2020/21...

 Magath torn between Hamburg past and Hertha present